humblewolfstudio/mini-alt/README.md

 lipo -create -output build/mini-alt build/mini-alt-arm build/mini-alt-amd
 ```
 ## Initial Data Directory Setup

 Mini-Alt comes with a method to load a directory on startup :)

-Here I explains how to prepare your local directories so they can be automatically loaded as buckets and objects into the system.
+Here I explain how to prepare your local directories so they can be automatically loaded as buckets and objects into the system.

 > Run the binary with the `-load-initial-data` flag to trigger this loading process.